About ESE IRBs

 Per 1 January 2020 Erasmus School of Economics has established Internal Review Boards for both experimental and non-experimental research.
-These Internal Review Boards (IRB) are organized throughout ERIM and serve all ESE research to evaluate ethical aspects in research proposals of researchers, PhD candidates, and Research Master students.
+These Internal Review Boards (ESE IRB) are organized throughout ERIM and serve all ESE research to evaluate ethical aspects in research proposals of researchers and PhD candidates.
 This includes both the collection of new data, as well as for instance collecting data from different existing sources and merging them.

 In establishing the IRB’s, Erasmus School of Economics supports its faculty to ensure compliance to the principles of research integrity as defined in the Netherlands Code of Conduct for Research Integrity.
 Compliance to these principles (Honesty, Scrupulousness, Transparency, Independence and Responsibility) is an obligation and enhances the quality of the research process and outputs.
 ESE therefore urges the use of IRBs and, in case of doubt, feel free to contact the secretary of the Boards.
 The principles serve as guidelines for a professional scientific approach.